blubbll/basic-boo/README.md

-let's abuse basic auth for redirecting lol
+let's have some fun with basic auth yo

-i always wanted to do something like this